im-sanka/cp-headless-example/Readme.md

-# 🧪 CellProfiler Headless Setup on Apple Silicon (M1/M2) Macs
+# 🧪 CellProfiler Headless Setup on Apple Silicon M-Series (M1/ M2/ etc.)

 This guide walks you through installing and running CellProfiler in headless mode on Apple Silicon (M1, M2, etc.) Macs using Rosetta 2, Conda, and Mamba.